jmasha20/School_District_Analysis/README.md

 ### School Summary
-Based on the tables below, the new school summary was affected in average math and reading scores, percentage passing math, percentage passing reading and percentage overall passing:
+Based on the tables below, the new school summary was affected in average math score, percentage passing math, percentage passing reading and percentage overall passing:

  * "Average Math Score" = .1 difference (I- 83.4 to N- 83.3)
- * "Average Reading Score" = .1 difference (I- 83.8 to- 83.9)
- * "% Passing Math" = I- 5.704720 % to N- 1094.000000 %
+ * "% Passing Math" = I- 5.704720 % to N- 	66.911315%
- * "% Passing Reading" = I- 0.000595 % to N- 97.018739	%
+ * "% Passing Reading" = I- 0.000595 % to N- 69.663609	%
  * "% Overall Passing" = I- 90.948012 % to N- 90.630324 %